 Achinathang is the last village of mongoloid race in Leh district.
 From here you enter in Aryan Valley where you can find a group of villages with a unique culture and identity totally different from rest of Ladakh.
 It is located 90 km from Kargil and 135 km west of Leh at an altitude of 9545 ft.

 Achinathang is unique in many ways.
-It’s around 500 populations is a confluence of Buddhist, Muslim and Aryan culture.
+Its small population of around 500 people is a confluence of Buddhist, Muslim and Aryan culture.
 Using pesticides and fertilizers in agriculture is totally banned in the village.
 Still they are rich in growing Apricot, Apple, Seabuckthrone, Mulberry, Pears, Grapes, Peach, Walnut, Cherry, Strawberry and Elaeagnus (Silverberry) and Almond.
 The source of water for the village is crystal ice melt water and spring water coming from the upper ridges of Himalayas.
 Its wildlife is enriched by Snow leopard, Ibex, Wolf, Fox, Marmot, Lynx, Partridges, Golden Eagle, Snow Cock, Hoopoe, Choughs and Magpie.
 A very rare bird Golden Oriole migrates to the village for about 3 months in summer.

 Achinathang Homestay is built by well known historian, Sonam Phuntsog in 1988.
 For its proximity with the Aryan Valley (Dah, Hanu, Beema, Darchik and Garkon is just 7 km from Achinathang) Achinathang is the best place to stay and travel around.
 It is shadowed by a 7th century rock, curved in Ganhara art and surrounded by Apricot, Peach, Apple, Willow, Poplar trees, green fields and an organic vegetable garden.